Achondrogenesis type 2

 Achondrogenesis, type 2 is an uncommon skeletal dysplasia that is autosomal dominant and occurs at a frequency of approximately 0.2 per 100,000 births.
-Also known by the name Langer-Saldino achondrogenesis, it is one of the fatal short-limbed dwarfisms linked to structural mutations in type II collagen.
+Also known by the name Langer–Saldino achondrogenesis, it is one of the fatal short-limbed dwarfisms linked to structural mutations in type II collagen.

 Typically, achondrogenesis type II manifests in the perinatal period as short stature, edema/hydropic look, narrow chest with pulmonary hypoplasia, severely short limbs (micromelia), and extraskeletal characteristics (e.g., flat midface, Pierre Robin sequence).
-Most of these babies are stillborn, delivered before their due date, or pass away from cardiorespiratory failure soon after delivery, meaning that they do not live to term.
+Most of these babies are stillborn, delivered before their due date, or die from cardiorespiratory failure soon after delivery, meaning that they do not live to term.

 Signs and symptoms

 The characteristic features of achondrogenesis type 2 are short arms and legs, a tiny chest with short ribs, lung hypoplasia, a small chin, a prominent forehead, and an enlarged abdomen that may also include hydrops, and polyhydramnios.